labdaddy/wgu-paper/Online_Security.md

-ONSTERS UNDER THE BED, THE IMPORTANCE OF ONLINE SECURITY IN THE WORKPLACE
+MONSTERS UNDER THE BED, THE IMPORTANCE OF ONLINE SECURITY IN THE WORKPLACE
 ##### SPEECH TOPIC: ONLINE SECURITY - SOCIAL ENGINEERING Points to make: dangers of social engineering hacks (phishing, watering hole, whaling, pretexting, baiting and tailgating)

 (INTENDED AUDIENCE)